StephenEastham/bmw-sales-forecast/v251130-simple-from-colab-then-restructure-in-steps/project-documents/prompt-that-generates-tree-from-step.md

    - Add a short header to the generated `detailed-tree-step{step-number}.md` that states the file was generated from the specified step folder's code and the generation date.
    - Include the single expanded ASCII tree with bracketed explanations (no additional separate trees).
    - Conclude with a succinct summary (3–5 bullets) listing the most important side-effects a learner should be aware of when running the main script in the step folder (for example: outputs/ created, files deleted by cleanup helper, test files written, archive/zip created, and note whether any downloads occur in that step).
+   - Insert the succinct summary before the tree.

 8. Formatting guidance (follow the past example in context):
    - Use consistent branch characters and indentation throughout.